swvanbuuren/cubinterpp/README.md

 All classes are templatized and support the STL's vector as well as Eigen vector types.

-The accompanying python script in [cubinterp](cubinterp) compares the three interpolation types.
+The accompanying python script in [cubinterpp ](cubinterpp ) compares the three interpolation types.

 ## Usage

-The following instructions show how to build and test the cubinterp header library in a python environment.
+The following instructions show how to build and test the cubinterpp header library in a python environment.

 ### Prerequisites